Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Steelers stats and trends

-- Pittsburgh has six wins against the spread in 12 games this year.
+- Pittsburgh has six wins against the spread in 12 games this season.

-- The Steelers have an against the spread record of 5-2 in their seven games when underdogs by 3.5 points or more this year.
+- The Steelers are 5-2 ATS when underdogs by 3.5 points or more this year.

-- Pittsburgh's games this season have eclipsed the over/under five times in 13 opportunities (38.5%).
+- Pittsburgh's games this year have hit the over in 38.5% of its opportunities (five times in 13 games with a set point total).

-- Pittsburgh is 2-1 against the spread and 2-1 overall when the team records more than 25.4 points.
+- Pittsburgh is 2-1 against the spread and 2-1 overall in games when it scores more than 25.4 points.

-- This year the Steelers have 14 turnovers, one fewer than the Vikings have takeaways (15).
+- This season the Steelers have 14 turnovers, one fewer than the Vikings have takeaways (15).

 Home and road insights